indravz/Miscellaneous/readme-2.md

+import java.util.regex.*;

+// Define the request URL
+String requestUrl = "/restapi/members/abc123/alerts"; // Replace with your actual URL

+// Define the regex pattern with a more meaningful variable name String urlPattern = "/restapi/members/([a-zA-Z0-9]+)/alerts";

+// Create a Pattern object
+Pattern regex = Pattern.compile(urlPattern);

+// Create a Matcher object
+Matcher matcher = regex.matcher(requestUrl);

+// Check if the request URL matches the pattern if (matcher.matches()) {
+    // The request URL matches the expected format
+    // You can proceed with your code here
+    // You can also extract the login ID using matcher.group(1) String loginId = matcher.group(1);
+} else {
+    // The request URL does not match the expected format
+    // Handle the case where the URL format is incorrect }

 if (requestUrl.matches("/restapi/members/\\{[a-zA-Z0-9]+\\}/alerts"))

 To check if multicast is working fine between two EC2 instances in a Virtual Private Cloud (VPC), you can follow these steps: